IRIS: Designing a Co-Pilot

-How I challenged the industry's obsession with touchscreens to design a hybrid interface that reintroduces tactile controls, slashes cognitive load by nearly half, and finally treats driver attention as a finite resource
+How I challenged the industry's obsession with touchscreens to design a hybrid interface, slashing physical interactions by 51% and accelerating task completion by 34%, increasing driver safety

-How I challenged the industry's obsession with touchscreens to design a hybrid interface that reintroduces tactile controls, slashes cognitive load by nearly half, and finally treats driver attention as a finite resource
+How I challenged the industry's obsession with touchscreens to design a hybrid interface, slashing physical interactions by 51% and accelerating task completion by 34%, increasing driver safety

-How I challenged the industry's obsession with touchscreens to design a hybrid interface that reintroduces tactile controls, slashes cognitive load by nearly half, and finally treats driver attention as a finite resource
+How I challenged the industry's obsession with touchscreens to design a hybrid interface, slashing physical interactions by 51% and accelerating task completion by 34%, increasing driver safety

 IRIS Infotainment System